drshahizan/research-design/assignment/proposal/readme.md

 **Objective**: Introduce the research topic, state the problem, and outline the research objectives and questions.

 * **Motivation:**  Begin by painting a vivid picture of the broader field within Data Science or Computer Science where your research resides.
 Highlight the specific problem or challenge you aim to address.
 Explain the real-world significance of this problem and its impact on the chosen field.
 For instance, you might explore the limitations of current anomaly detection algorithms in financial fraud identification, or the challenges of bias in natural language processing tasks.
+* **Problem Statement:** Clearly define the problem your research intends to address.
 * **Research Question:**  Formulate a well-defined and focused research question that serves as the compass guiding your investigation.
 This question should be specific enough to be achievable within the proposed timeframe, yet hold significant value to the field.
 A well-crafted question sparks curiosity and compels the reader to delve deeper into your proposed research.
 * **Objectives:**  Outline the specific, measurable objectives that will steer you towards answering your main research question.
 Each objective should be a clear, attainable step on the path to achieving your overall research goal.
 For example, an objective might be to "develop and evaluate a novel anomaly detection algorithm that outperforms existing methods in identifying fraudulent transactions."
+* **Significance:** Explain the expected contributions and significance of your research.

 ## Chapter 2: Literature Review (LR) - Establishing Your Expertise
 **Objective**: Review existing literature to justify your research and identify gaps.

-* **State of the Art:** Conduct a thorough review of existing research directly related to your chosen topic.
+* **Theoretical Framework:** Conduct a thorough review of existing research directly related to your chosen topic.
 Provide a comprehensive overview of relevant theories, key concepts, and existing solutions proposed by other researchers.
 Demonstrate your grasp of the current landscape by citing authoritative sources and scholarly articles.
 * **Critical Analysis:**  Go beyond merely summarizing existing research.
 Engage in a critical analysis, identifying strengths, weaknesses, and potential gaps in knowledge within the existing body of work.
 This analysis not only showcases your expertise but also helps you position your research as a valuable contribution by addressing these identified shortcomings.
 * **Positioning Your Research:**  Explain how your research question and objectives contribute to the existing body of knowledge.
 Highlight how your research builds upon or departs from existing work.
 Convince your reader that your research fills a critical gap or offers a unique perspective that advances the field.